 Resources for CCA Faculty & Staff

-If policies remain the same for spring 2021, current Homeland Security guidance will restrict the ability of new international students and students returning from leave of absence to enter the United States if they are enrolled in 100% online classes.
+Current Homeland Security guidance will restrict the ability of new international students and students returning from leave of absence to enter the United States if they are enrolled in 100% online classes.
 This impacts any CCA international student who is currently outside the United States who was not attending in-person classes at CCA before the pandemic.
 Such students can be issued I-20 paperwork to apply for the F-1 student visa to enter the US only if they are enrolled in a course with an in-person requirement.

 ISAP is receiving feedback that students are being asked during visa interviews to show documentation of specific details related to the in-person requirements of their hybrid classes.
 Immigration officials are taking this very seriously.
 ISAP is recommending that students take documentation of their CCA hybrid class with them to their visa appointment and that the stated requirements of in-person meetings be very clear.